TrueCar/mleap-demo/README.md

 # Instruction for Running Notebook

 In order to run the example notebook as seen in the Hadoop Conference Dublin live demo, follow these instructions.
+These instructions have been tested with Spark 1.6.0 and 1.6.1.

 ## Setup Spark Jupyter Notebooks